 More than one million people (approximately 300,000 households) live in "unincorporated" areas of LA County, places where there is no municipal government.
-Two-thirds of the land area of LA County is home to more than 140 unincorporated areas, many of which are made up of some of the region's most diverse populations, and most of which are underserved culturally.
+Two-thirds of the land area of LA County is home to nearly 140 unincorporated areas, many of which are made up of some of the region's most diverse populations, and most of which are underserved culturally.
 Because they are in unincorporated areas there is no local municipality to provide cultural (or other) services to local residents.
 In these unincorporated areas there are no large County cultural institutions and there may be few formal arts nonprofits.

 Since 2004 LA County has implemented a One Percent for Art requirement on public capital projects.
-Extending this requirement to private developers for commercial structures over \$500,000 would increase access to the arts in underserved unincorporated areas, and provide a flexible revenue stream annually to support the development of cultural programs that cannot be funded through the Arts

-Commission's current grant guidelines.
+Extending this requirement to private developers for commercial structures over \$500,000 would increase access to the arts in underserved unincorporated areas, and provide a flexible revenue stream annually to support the development of cultural programs that cannot be funded through the Arts Commission's current grant guidelines.
+On March 14, 2017, the Board of Supervisors unanimously approved a motion to move forward with implementing a private developers requirement for civic art in the unincorporated areas.

 This strategy works in conjunction with the Neighborhood Bridges: Municipal Grants to Expand Arts and Cultural Programming to All Neighborhoods and Communities (Recommendation #6) to provide arts and culture services to underserved communities in the unincorporated areas at a geographic level small enough to be responsive to local needs.

 Artist-led community engagement programs in unincorporated areas would be used to identify ways to leverage local artists, community-based organizations, culturally specific organizations, and community assets to resolve community issues and create a local vision for cultural development.
 A particular focus could be made on areas designated as Disadvantaged Unincorporated Communities and would include coordination with LA County's Office of Unincorporated Area Services.
 As part of this recommendation the County may wish to explore the possibility of passing a mural ordinance or other ordinances to regulate the creation of culturally diverse and inclusive artworks created on private property in unincorporated areas.
 This could provide opportunities for artistic expression, increase community cultural assets, and foster a sense of neighborhood pride that is reflective of the diversity of LA County.
 The ordinance could be structured so that community members, peer artists and arts managers are involved in vetting the artworks and artists.
 The murals would be created by local artists and should not be culturally appropriated.
 While the City of Los Angeles has enacted a mural ordinance, no other municipalities have, so LA County action on this would also be an opportunity to provide a policy template for municipalities.